derhansen/sf_banners/Documentation/Faq/Index.rst

 Make sure, that you included jQuery to your website and also make sure, that jQuery is included at the top of all other JavaScript libraries.

+If banners still do not get displayed and you use TYPO3 9.5 and the PageType Route Enhancer, make sure that you configured a mapping - see :ref:`routing`

 How to implement click tracking for Flash-banners?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^